COVID-19 “Task force”

 STRATAGEM contributes to Covid-19 research and to initiating an inter-COST Actions network on Covid-19

 CA17104 “New diagnostic and therapeutic tools against multidrug-resistant tumors” (STRATAGEM) recently created a “Task Force” of researchers trying to contribute to Covid-19 research.
-This Task Force is being coordinated by Helena Vasconcelos from University of Porto, Portugal and by Thomas Mohr from Science Consult, Austria, with the strong support from the Action Chair, Chiara Riganti from University of Turin, Italy, and the Vice-Chair, Javier de las Rivas from University of Salamanca, Spain.
+This Task Force is being coordinated by Prof. Helena Vasconcelos from University of Porto, Portugal and by Dr. Thomas Mohr from Science Consult, Austria, with the strong support from the Action Chair, Dr. Chiara Riganti from University of Turin, Italy, and the Vice-Chair, Dr. Javier de las Rivas from University of Salamanca, Spain.
 The objectives of this Task Force are mainly to:

 i) synthesize new drugs or identify FDA approved drugs which could be repurposed as antiviral agents against SARS-CoV-2, and

 ii) contribute to diagnosis or prognosis of Covid-19.

 In order to accomplish these objectives, the coordinators of this Task Force soon identified the need to establish collaborations with scientists having complementary expertise.
 Consequently, they decided to contact the Chairs of other COST Actions having such complementary knowledge and ask them to start an “inter-COST Actions, Task Force on Covid-19”.
 The identification of interested COST Actions was possible with the help of Karina Marcus, CA17104 Scientific Officer, COST Association in Brussels, and that of the CA17104 Manager, Dale Lawson.
 The reception from the other COST Actions to this “inter-COSTs collaboration” was extremely positive and encouraging, allowing to establish a powerful network among COST Actions to move this novel research forward.